marcnol/pyHiM/docs/source/user_guide/fundamental.md

 ### Input / Output data

-Here is a table summarizing the type of input and output data for each routine :
+Here is a table summarizing the type of input and output data for each routine:

 |Routine|Input|Output|
 |:-:|---|---|